 As a major component of blood vasculature, ECM is integral to angiogenesis, tissue stability as well as regulation of cell growth and differentiation, and also provides mechanical properties maintaining vascular tone.
 The main constituents of the human endometrial vascular basement membrane include collagen, fibronectin, and laminin (Faber et al., 1986; Aplin et al., 1988) and have been shown to be expressed during the menstrual phase (Kelly et al., 1995).
 Since the pattern of angiogenesis differs between the endometrial layers and menstrual cycle phases, the vascular ECM may also show spatio-temporal alterations.
 Although expression of endometrial vascular ECM components has been studied in the menstrual cycle (Aplin et al., 1988; Kelly et al., 1995; Oefner et al., 2015), osteopontin, laminin, collagen IV and fibronectin expression in blood vessels have not been studied in detail in the context of HMB.

 We hypothesised that the endometrial vascular EC phenotype and ECM component expression is altered in HMB.
-To test this hypothesis we compared the expression pattern of various EC markers and vascular ECM components in the endometrium and superficial myometrium across the menstrual cycle in controls and women with HMB.
+To test this hypothesis we compared the protein expression pattern of various EC markers and vascular ECM components in the endometrium and superficial myometrium across the menstrual cycle in controls and women with HMB.

 Materials and Methods